nlhkabu/nlhkabu.github.io/_posts/2015-03-19-bdd-part-two.md

 * [Django Behave](https://github.com/django-behave/django-behave) will let us run our Behave tests via the Django test runner.
 * [PhantomJS](http://phantomjs.org/) will drive our interactions with the browser.
 * [Splinter](https://github.com/cobrateam/splinter) sits on top of PhantomJS (and others) and will help us write simpler, more elegant test code.
-* [Factory Boy](https://factoryboy.readthedocs.org/en/latest/) will allow us to mock Users and Interests to use in our tests.
+* [Factory Boy](https://factoryboy.readthedocs.org/en/latest/) will allow us to generate Users and Interests to use in our tests.

 After installing all of the above, update `settings.py`: